KILLERDUTCH/CSS-Forensics/README.md

 📱 Responsive Design

-CSS Forensics works across:
+CSS Forensics adapts to different screen sizes:

 - Desktop
 - Laptop
 - Tablet
 - Mobile

-On smaller screens, the editor and report automatically switch to a single-column layout.
+On smaller screens, the editor and analysis dashboard switch to a single-column layout.

 ---

 🗺️ Roadmap

-The current version is only the beginning.

-v1.x
+CSS Forensics is still evolving.

+Current

 - [x] CSS statistics
 - [x] Selector counting
 - [x] Declaration counting
 - [x] "!important" detection
 - [x] Duplicate detection
+- [x] Repeated declaration detection
 - [x] Color extraction
+- [x] Color frequency analysis
 - [x] Property frequency
 - [x] High "z-index" detection
+- [x] Specificity analysis
+- [x] Deep selector detection
 - [x] Risk signals
 - [x] JSON export
-- [x] Responsive UI
+- [x] Responsive interface

-v2.x

-- [ ] Specificity analyzer
+Planned

 - [ ] Unused selector detection
 - [ ] Duplicate selector detection
+- [ ] CSS variable analysis
 - [ ] CSS variable recommendations
-- [ ] Repeated value detection
 - [ ] Shorthand property detection
-- [ ] Deep nesting detection
 - [ ] "@media" analysis
+- [ ] "@supports" analysis
+- [ ] "@layer" analysis
 - [ ] "@keyframes" analysis
-- [ ] "calc()" analysis
+- [ ] Advanced value analysis
+- [ ] CSS health score
-- [ ] "var()" dependency graph
+- [ ] Before / after comparison

-v3.x

 - [ ] Interactive specificity graph
 - [ ] CSS cascade visualizer
-- [ ] Selector dependency map
-- [ ] Advanced parser
+- [ ] Advanced CSS parser
-- [ ] Performance heuristics
-- [ ] Large stylesheet optimization
-- [ ] Before / after comparison
-- [ ] Shareable reports
 - [ ] CLI version
 - [ ] GitHub Action

 ---

-💡 Future Vision
+💡 Vision

-The long-term goal isn't to make another CSS formatter.
+CSS Forensics isn't intended to be another CSS formatter.

-CSS Forensics aims to become a small CSS intelligence platform.
+The goal is to build a lightweight CSS intelligence tool that helps developers understand what is happening inside a stylesheet.

-Instead of simply asking:
+Instead of only asking:

 «"Is this CSS valid?"»

-the project focuses on questions such as:
+CSS Forensics focuses on questions like:

+«"Where are the suspicious patterns?"»

 «"Why is this stylesheet becoming difficult to maintain?"»

-«"Where are the suspicious patterns?"»

-«"What parts of this CSS deserve attention?"»
+«"Which selectors deserve attention?"»

 «"How consistent is this stylesheet?"»

+«"Where is the cascade becoming unnecessarily complex?"»

-That distinction is the core idea behind the project.
+That is the core idea behind CSS Forensics.

 ---

 🤝 Contributing

-Contributions are welcome.
+Contributions, ideas, and improvements are welcome.

-If you have an idea for a new detector, UI improvement, parser enhancement, or performance optimization:

-1. Fork the repository.
+1. Fork the repository

-2. Create a feature branch.
+2. Create a feature branch

 git checkout -b feature/my-feature

-3. Make your changes.
+3. Make your changes

-4. Test the project locally.
+4. Test the project locally

-5. Commit your changes.
+5. Commit your changes

 git commit -m "Add my feature"

-6. Push the branch.
+6. Push your branch

 git push origin feature/my-feature

-7. Open a Pull Request.
+7. Open a Pull Request

+For new detectors, please explain:

+- What pattern is being detected
+- Why it matters
+- How it should be classified
+- Example CSS
+- Expected analyzer output

 ---